KaiCYu/Front-end-Developer-Interview-Questions/questions/html.md

 ```
 Document Type Declaration (DTD)

+TLDR: Declares which version of HTML the page is written in and which features should be supported.

 Validation Testing
 - It tells the HTML validator which version of (X)HTML standard the web page coding is supposed to comply with.
 It'll check your code against the specified standard.